jbd/msrsync/README.md

-This project is not actively developped.
+This project is not actively developed.
 Please have a look at the alternatives in the motivation section.

 # msrsync: maximize rsync bandwidth usage